 What are the cons of voluntary participation?

 Because employees are likely to tell the truth upon leaving the company, the information could be used against them if it’s unfavorable.
 Again, you want to leave a good last impression.
-And by all means, don’t burn down any bridges, especially if you want to be considered for rehire in the future.
+And by all means, don’t burn down any bridges, especially if you want to be considered for rehire in the future or use them for a future reference at a new job.
 While some information can be very helpful to the company, some things are best left unsaid.
 It’s best to give constructive feedback, if you just have to say something negative.

 What type of questions can I expect?